graphql/graphql-spec/spec/Section 3 -- Type System.md

 In all of the above result coercions, {null} was considered a valid value.
 To coerce the result of a Non-Null type, the coercion of the wrapped type should be performed.
 If that result was not {null}, then the result of coercing the Non-Null type is that result.
-If that result was {null}, then a _field error_ must be raised.
+If that result was {null}, then: if the Non-Null is an error boundary then the result of coercing the Non-Null type is {null} but a _field error_ must be collected; otherwise if the Non-Null is not an error boundary then a _field error_ must be raised.

 Note: When a _field error_ is raised on a non-null value, the error propagates to the parent field.
 For more information on this process, see